Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Current Challenges and Future Research Directions

-Several techniques have been explored to mitigate this challenge: \begin{itemize} \item \textbf{Multilingual Data Aggregation:} Combining datasets (e.g., CSL and DGS) to exploit cross-lingual visual similarities increases the overall amount of training data~\cite{Fangyun_Wei_ICCV}. \item \textbf{Self-Supervised Learning:} In the context of the self-supervised learning setting \cite{konstantakos2025self}, gloss-to-gloss translation tasks have been used for parameter initialization~\cite{CVT-SLR}, providing linguistic priors to sign language models.
-Pretraining with pose reconstruction has also been investigated to incorporate prior knowledge of hand structure~\cite{SignBERT+,SignBERT_ICCV,omar_ikne}. \item \textbf{Advanced Data Augmentation:} Adversarial learning has been employed to optimize augmentation hyperparameters~\cite{ADVERSARIAL_DATA_AUGM}. \item \textbf{Few-/Zero-shot Learning}: Approaches using only a small number of samples to correctly recognize gestures—often based on CLIP—have also been proposed~\cite{ZSSLR,FSSLR,ZS-DHGR,ZS-GR,ZERO-SHOT-SLR}. \end{itemize} These approaches have led to improved recognition performance, even when trained on limited data.
-However, accuracy remains suboptimal, making data scarcity a persistent research challenge and a key direction for future work in the field.
+Several strategies have been proposed to mitigate data scarcity, while other promising directions remain underexplored: \begin{itemize}[leftmargin=*] \item \textbf{Multilingual Data Aggregation:} Combining datasets (e.g., CSL and DGS) to exploit cross-lingual visual similarities increases the overall amount of training data~\citep{Fangyun_Wei_ICCV}. \item \textbf{Self-Supervised Learning:} In the context of the self-supervised learning setting \citep{konstantakos2025self}, gloss-to-gloss translation tasks have been used for parameter initialization~\citep{CVT-SLR}, providing linguistic priors to sign language models.
+Pretraining with pose reconstruction has also been investigated to incorporate prior knowledge of hand structure~\citep{SignBERT+,SignBERT_ICCV,omar_ikne}. \item \textbf{Advanced Data Augmentation:} Adversarial learning has been employed to optimize augmentation hyperparameters~\citep{ADVERSARIAL_DATA_AUGM}, making the models robust to spatial deformations. \item \textbf{Few-/Zero-shot Learning}: Approaches using only a small number of samples to correctly recognize gestures---often based on CLIP---have also been proposed~\citep{ZSSLR,FSSLR,ZS-DHGR,ZS-GR,ZERO-SHOT-SLR}. \item \textbf{Generative AI:} Diffusion models (DMs) for image augmentation \citep{alimisis2025advances} could help address data scarcity in HGR; however they have not yet been examined.
+DMs can increase dataset diversity by generating additional samples with varied scenes, subjects, and lighting, or support specialized domains such as rare sign languages and human-robot interaction in firefighting or military scenarios.
+Thus, leveraging DMs represents a promising direction for future work. \end{itemize}